sonic-net/DASH/documentation/dataplane/design/dash-routing-guidelines.md

 Notice that a routing table has a size limit of about 100K while mapping table has a limit of 1M.
 Using mapping facilitates extension of the amount of data that can be contained in the routing table.
+It is important that the intent of this document is correctly modelled in the [P4 pipeline](https://github.com/Azure/DASH/tree/main/sirius-pipeline).

 One of the main objectives of a routing table, more specifically **LPM routing table**, is to allow the customers to enter static or mapped entries per their